Our Mission

 Japan's Waste System: Why It's Uniquely Complex

-Japan’s household waste separation system is among the strictest and most varied in the world.
-According to the Ministry of the Environment (環境省), Japan incinerates approximately 80% of its general household waste at more than 1,050 incineration facilities — the highest number per capita of any country globally.
-The remaining waste goes to landfill, which as of FY2021 had an estimated remaining capacity of approximately 21.4 years.
+Japan's household waste separation system is among the strictest and most varied in the world.
+About 80% of general household waste is incinerated at more than 1,050 facilities, while landfill capacity remains limited.

 The Story

-GomiMate started as a personal project.
-Our founder moved to Tokyo and within the first week received a rejection sticker on a trash bag — because it contained a PET bottle that should have gone out on a different day, in a different bag.
+GomiMate started as a personal project after our founder moved to Tokyo and received a rejection sticker during the first week because a PET bottle had gone out on the wrong day.

-After the third rejection sticker, a simple app was built to track the schedule.
-Friends and neighbours asked for it.
-It was shared.
-Within six months, it had spread to several Tokyo wards purely by word of mouth.
+A simple schedule tracker became useful to friends, neighbours, and other residents.
+Within six months it had spread to several Tokyo wards by word of mouth.

 What we stand for